 The problem is that Cryptocurrency is easier to trace than one would think.
 Want to buy something sing crypto and have it shipped?
 First, the servers that record each transaction record all crypto transactions are recorded in the public domain.
 Second, the company whom you paid has a record of the shipment.
 This creates a digital trail straight to your doorstep.
 What if you walk into a store and pay for something using an app on your mobile phone?
 The movement of your mobile phone.
 The computer network in the store as well as the servers that record crypto transactions track your payment.
 Put the two together an you have tied yourself to the transaction.
 Now the judge says, “Turn the funds over or else you can wait behind those grey bars in the next building until you do.”
 So, even if you do have e-currency, if you want real asset protection, hold it in an offshore LLC plus an offshore trust, as you will see below.

 Offshore Limited Liability Companies (LLCs)

-A limited liability companies (LLC) is an example of a traditional tool used for asset protection.
+A limited liability companies (LLC) is one of the examples of a traditional tool used for asset protection.
 Limited liability companies act as separate legal entities from their owners.
 This separation is commonly referred to as the corporate or company veil.
 It is very useful for shielding assets from business liability.
 The liability of the owners of an LLC is limited to their investment in the company.
 As a result, claims against the owner’s personal assets may not be made to fulfill debts and obligations incurred by the company.
 Conversely, in a personal lawsuit, there are provisions in LLC law such that creditors of the LLC members cannot seize the business or its assets.